smussenden/data-science-in-tidyverse/02-A-TransformData.md

                amount=c(23, 14, 22, 16, 121, 56))
 ```

-What are “tibbles”…?
+*What are "tibbles"...?*
-They’re dataframes, with some additional tidyverse-infused features
-Returns more readable output in the console
+They're dataframes, with some additional tidyverse-infused features.
+Returns more readable output in the console.

-let’s see the data we just created, you’ll see how a tibble view differs
-in the console
+Let's see the data we just created, you'll see how a tibble view differs in the console

 ``` r
 pollution